Canada PR and IRCC processing times

 - IRCC processing times are estimates, not guarantees, and they vary by application type and country.

-- Rough 2026 guide: Express Entry ~6 months, spousal sponsorship ~12 months, citizenship ~12 months.
+- August 2026: Express Entry ~6 months, spousal sponsorship ~27 months inland / ~17 months outland, citizenship ~12 months.

 - IRCC mostly calculates them from recently completed applications, so the figure is backward-looking.